 By The Beer Maven Sondra Baker on Apr.
 20, 2016

-Only for serious IPA Lovers (or those with an adventurous palate) This triple IPA has intense hop drop with emphasis on intense.
+This India Pale Ale is only for serious IPA lovers (or those with an adventurous palate).
+This Triple IPA has intense hop drop with emphasis on intense.
 Hammered home with 10.5% its strong and bitter just like your ex.

 The eclipse here is the hop passing through to a clean crisp finish.
 The deep amber color looks intense with the off white head.
 With the caramelized hops flavor pushing through for just the right amount of balance.

-DD tastes like it smells, malty first then bitter with a surprisingly clean taste that doesn’t linger.
+Double Daddy Imperial India Pale Ale tastes like it smells, malty first then bitter with a surprisingly clean taste that doesn’t linger.
 This beautiful brew is cloudy with light caramel notes and a thick creamy head.
-Don’t let the 60b IBU’s fool you it’s a hops delight.
+Don’t let the 60 IBU’s fool you it’s a hops delight.

 The Unique name grabbed my attention and I wasn’t let down.
 Fat Tug pours a deep amber color with a thin but creamy head.
 The first hit is all hops but that is soon replaced with fresh fruity notes and finishes smoother than what you’d expect from 80 IBU.

 ABV%: 7% IBU: 80

 Interested in reading more about India Pale Ales (IPAs)?
 Check out these other great articles:

 Oktoberfest in Calgary – 2015

 Calgary Oktoberfest 2015 Details: Calgary Oktoberfest (@YYCOktoberfest) is an annual event put on by International Beer Festivals Alberta, who do their best to bring local craft beer and beer related food (like bratwurst) to the great people of Alberta, in both Calgary and Edmonton.
 This will be our first time attending Calgary Oktoberfest, however, we

 Small Bottle Shops Give Big on Customer Experience